-The holes lie in the valence band and the free electrons are placed in the conduction band.
+The holes lie in the valence band, while the free electrons are in the conduction band.
 When there is a forward bias in the p-n junction, the electron which is a part of the n-type semiconductor material would overrun the p-n junction and join with the holes in the p-type semiconductor material.
 Therefore regarding the holes, the free electrons would be at the higher energy bands.

 In LED, energy discharged in light form hinges on the forbidden energy gap.
 One could manipulate the wavelength of the light produced.
-Therefore, the light colour and its visibility or not could be controlled from its wavelength.
+Therefore, from its wavelength, the light colour and its visibility or cannot be controlled.
 The colour and wavelength of the light emitted can be determined by doping it with several impurities.

 Uses of LED

-LEDs are used in a wide variety of applications, including optical communication, alarm and security systems, remote-controlled operations, robotics etc. It finds usage in many such areas because of its long-lasting capability, low power requirements, swift response time and fast switching capabilities.
-Some common LED uses are given in the points below.
+LEDs find application in various fields, including optical communication, alarm and security systems, remote-controlled operations, robotics etc. It finds usage in many such areas because of its long-lasting capability, low power requirements, swift response time and fast switching capabilities.
+Below are a few standard LED uses:

 - Used for tv backlighting

 - LEDs used in the dimming of lights